dren-lab/petalot/README.md

 [en Español](https://github.com/function3d/petalot/blob/master/LEEME.md)

+## differences from the original ##
+I added the folder "Bottle-cutter-2.0" with the new version of the cutter made by the original author and available on Printables () and with video on the author's YouTube channel.

 ## From PET Bottle To 3D Filament

 ### If you prefer that I manufacture the machine and the cutter send me an email to functionddd@gmail.com with the shipping country and I will be happy to reply with a quote. ###